• Skip to primary navigation

 • When dough is done chilling, preheat oven to 325°F. Measure cookie dough into heaping 1 tablespoon size balls using a round measuring spoon or cookie scoop and line them on a cookie sheet.
 Bake for 8-10 minutes.

 A tower of chocolate dipped gingerbread molasses cookies dusted with powdered sugar.
-A red and white striped napkin and pine needles sit in the background.

 Print Recipe